-On behalf of the California State Association of Counties (CSAC), Urban Counties of California (UCC) and the California Special Districts Association (CSDA), we write in respectful opposition to your Senate Bill 1085, related to "loss time" or authorized leave from employment for union-related activities.
-This measure takes matters off the bargaining table and replaces them with required employer activity to the detriment of public agencies and the communities they serve.
-We have appreciated the opportunity to discuss these concerns with your office and understand additional amendments are forthcoming.
-However, the extensive new costs and central premise of the bill are cause for serious alarm despite the proposed amendments.
+On behalf of the California State Association of Counties (CSAC), Urban Counties of California (UCC), Rural County Representatives of California (RCRC), the League of California Cities (LOCC), and the California Special Districts Association (CSDA), we write in respectful opposition to Senate Bill 1085, related to "lost time" or authorized leave from employment for union-related activities.
+This measure takes important matters off the bargaining table and replaces them with required employer activity to the detriment of public agencies and the communities they serve.
+The extensive new costs and central premise of the bill are cause for serious alarm.

-Our organizations support an employment system that provides employee protections and that balances the legitimate needs of the employees with the public's right to efficient, effective and stable government.
+Our organizations support an employment system that provides employee protections and that balance the legitimate needs of the employees with the public's right to efficient, effective and stable government.
 We acknowledge that employee needs may include the ability to participate in activities related to employee representation.
-However, SB 1085 undermines the balance of collective bargaining where both parties forgo rights so that organizations can be successful.
+However, SB 1085 undermines the balance of collective bargaining where both parties negotiate and sometimes make compromises so that organizations can be successful.
 Our specific concerns with SB 1085 are as follows:

-Reasonable as a Mandate: SB 1085 sets forth that employers must provide a "reasonable" amount of loss time, which may be reimbursed based on collective bargaining agreements.
+Reasonable as a Mandate: SB 1085 sets forth that employers must provide a "reasonable" amount of lost time, which may be reimbursed based on collective bargaining agreements.
 State and local agencies are not afforded the same consideration as educational institutions, which must be reimbursed for full costs pursuant to Education Code Section 44981.
-It seems that if any new requirement is placed on the employer agency to provide loss time then they should also be given equal treatment that ensures employee absences are fully paid for by the union.
+At a minimum, if any new requirement is placed on the employer agency to provide lost time then they should also be given equal treatment that ensures employee absences are fully paid for by the union.

-Agency Losses from Loss Time: State and local agency employers will continue to incur costs even if employee wages, health benefits, and workers' compensation claims are covered.
+Agency Losses from Lost Time: State and local agency employers will continue to incur costs even if employee wages, health benefits, and workers' compensation claims are covered.
 Employees continue to accrue sick leave, vacation time, and pension service credits even though they are not carrying out the mission of the department or agency where they are employed.
 These costs all add up to greater liability for the employer agencies during the duration of employment and at the end of the employees' public service.